lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 Migrating was tough, writing a bunch of add-ons even harder, but the final result is there to stay.
 On a personal note on my 2 systems I additionally:
 - Removed my 2 external monitors and keyboard.
 Not to be minimalist, but to reduce context switching.
 I kept the mouse because speed still matters.
-- The same thing happened with software. nVim became Lazy-Vim (maybe later nvi).
+- The same thing happened with software.
+Vim baceme nVim which in turn became Lazy-Vim (maybe later nvi).
 Alacritty became xterm, then st. Firefox became qutebrowser.

 I didn’t look for lighter tools, but for ones I could trust and reason about.
 Less abstraction, fewer surprises.